The Vegetarian by Han Kang | Body as last determination

 Genre

-The Vegetarian by South Korean author Han Kang is a novel in three parts first published in 2007 and translated into more than twenty languages.
+The Vegetarian by South Korean Nobel-Prize-winner Han Kang is a novel in three parts first published in 2007 and translated into more than twenty languages.
 It is based on Han’s 1997 short story The Fruit of My Woman, where a woman turns literally into a plant.
 As she said in an interview with the New York Times, she partly took inspiration from the words written by the Korean poet Yi Sang: “I believe that humans should be plants”.

 The Vegetarian develops different narrative layers with dark and fierce tones.
 While the vegetarian diet remains only marginal, the similarities between animals‘ oppression and human females acquire centrality.
 The protagonist Yeong-hye, a part-time graphic designer living with her husband in Seoul, decides to become a vegetarian after a disturbing dream.
 This choice of self-determination and respecting other creatures will lead her to isolation and conflict, especially with the male members of her family.
 The female body becomes not only a battlefield but also a refuge and the last determination of the novel’s protagonist.